Our Towns: What Happens to Small Companies Now?

 The two young couples who founded the company ten years ago—Karen and Bryon Tonnis, and Laura and Colin Mullen—wanted to see if their new little business could be part of a larger revival in the tattered, ex-industrial Lincoln Park district of Duluth.
 As Deb Fallows and I saw in repeat visits and reported here and here, they had begun succeeding in that neighborhood-revival role—plus others, like being part of a Duluth’s emergence as an outdoors and tourist destination, and helping protect the waters of deep, cold Lake Superior, on whose western tip Duluth sits.

 Each time we’ve visited their part of town, we’ve seen a few more visitors, another restaurant or food truck, another little office or store.
 Meanwhile, Bent Paddle’s main business, as a taproom and brewery, continued to grow.
-Every time we talked, the four founders stressed that they’d grown mainly thanks to community support (including advice from local business people and loans from local banks), so they felt an obligation to be part of the community’s long-term development.
+Every time we talked, the four founders stressed that they’d grown mainly thanks to community supports (including advice from local business people and loans from local banks), so they felt an obligation to be part of the community’s long-term development.

 But what now?
 This spring, Bent Paddle’s own taproom was of course closed, as were the restaurants and bars through which it sold most of its output.
 Could a little business like this survive, and could its surrounding neighborhood?
 This week I spoke with Laura Mullen in Duluth to ask how Bent Paddle had fared.